Run a Signer

 WARN [1712003997.160121] [stacks-signer/src/runloop.rs:247] [signer_runloop] Signer is not registered for reward cycle 556.
 Waiting for confirmed registration...

-This means your signer is running and awaiting registration; proceed to set up the Stacks node and begin stacking.
+This means your signer is running and awaiting registration; proceed to set up the Stacks node and then begin stacking.

-Set Up Your Bitcoin Node
+## Set Up Your Bitcoin Node

 Optional but recommended to improve signer health and performance.